temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 ![](./images/products-add-product.png)

 In addition to the principle product which has all template mandatory components, you will need to create other products - Base Products - that will be used to be tested.

+To sort the products alphabetically, hover over the **Name** field from the top of the Products List.

 <br>
 </br>